CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/add-observability-to-innovation/Grafana/advanced/self-signed-certificates.md

         openssl req -sha256 -x509 -new -nodes -key cortexCA.key -days 3650 -out cortexCA.pem -config ca.cnf
         ```

     1. Press `Enter` for all parameters except the Common Name.
-For this enter `CortexServerCertificate`.
+For this enter `Cortex CA`.

 1. Package your public and private key in a pkcs12 encrypted file (to install with certmgr on windows) by running the following command: